TSgthb/SQL_Projects/Exploring Coffee Shop Sales Data/README.md

 GO
 ```

-- **Creating required tables:** Create tables `city`, `customers`, `prodcuts` and `sales` to store the coffee store data.
+- **Creating required tables:** Create tables `city`, `customers`, `products` and `sales` to store the coffee store data.
 Foreign key columns are linked to appropriate columns to ensure that applicable data can be joined and queried.

 ```sql
 -- =====================================================